thingsboard/thingsboard.github.io/_includes/docs/devices-library/guides/ace-iot-gateway-and-certa-mentor-30d.md

 ## Create downlink converter

-Copy the code for the downlink converter, we will need it for sending data to our device:
+You can use the following code for your downlink converter in "Create integration" step:

 {% capture downlinkConverterCode %}
 // Encode downlink data from incoming Rule Engine message